 LYNNE MITCHELL MEMORIAL SCHOLARSHIP

-Established by Marlene Mitchell Gordon to honor her late mother, Lynne Mitchell, in 2025, the Lynne Mitchell Memorial Scholarship will grant a $5,000 U.S. Dollar academic scholarship to a qualifying Jamaican woman enrolled in a university, trade, vocational, or graduate school.
+Established by Marlene Mitchell Gordon to honor her late mother, Lynne Mitchell, the Lynne Mitchell Memorial Scholarship grants a $5,000 U.S. Dollar academic scholarship to a qualifying Jamaican woman enrolled in a university, trade, vocational, or graduate school.

 The Lynne Mitchell Foundation was founded in December 2012 to honor the memory of Lynne Mitchell, a servant leader who taught that love has little to do with what one says and a lot to do with what one does.
 She would always remind her daughter, "don't just say you love, show your love."
 During her life, she used her time, talents and resources to do whatever she could - big or small - to make a positive difference in the lives of others, especially those less fortunate than herself.
 The Lynne Mitchell Foundation and this scholarship continues her legacy of love - one act at a time.